nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 2.1 Add

 Adding of an information to the specific list.
+Below are the specific add commands for supplier, order, task and menu item.

 ### 2.1.1 Adding a supplier: `add_supplier`